alesurankar/CefApp/README.md

 - Modular editor-style architecture
 - Custom window overlays and input handling
 - Multiple interactive widgets under development
-- Planned D3D11 renderer for 3D content
+- D3D11 renderer for 3D content
 - Communication between CEF UI and native widgets

 > Note: This is an experimental project and primarily a playground for advanced CEF + Win32 + React integration.